projectacrn/acrn-hypervisor/doc/developer-guides/hld/uart-virt-hld.rst

 Currently UART16550 is owned by the hypervisor itself and is used for debugging purposes.
 (The UART properties are configured by parameters to the hypervisor command line.)
-The hypervisor emulates a UART device with 0x3F8 address to the SOS and acts as the SOS console.
+The hypervisor emulates a UART device with 0x3F8 address to the Service VM and acts as the Service VM console.
 The general emulation is the same as used in the device model, with the following
 differences: